matthewhanson/doverpottery.studio/content/page/classes.md

 bigimg: [{"src": "/img/cc4/pexels-gabby-k-5302906-square.jpg"}]
 ---

-We offer multiple levels of classes at different levels of commitment, from single sessions to 8-week classes.
+We offer multiple classes at different levels of commitment, from single sessions to 8-week classes.
 The buttons below will take you to our Kilnfire app for class registrations and purchasing supplies.

 {{< kilnfire_button url="https://doverpotterystudio.kilnfire.com/classes" text="All Classes" >}}